DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 ### Intents

-Due to a change by Discord on their V8 endpoint which DSharpPlus targets, in order to recieve events, intents will have to be enabled in both the @DSharpPlus.DiscordConfiguration and the Discord Application Portal.
+Due to a change by Discord on their V8 endpoint which DSharpPlus targets, in order to receive events, intents will have to be enabled in both the @DSharpPlus.DiscordConfiguration and the Discord Application Portal.
 We have an [article][0] that covers all that has to be done to set this up.